Minderoo-OceanOmics-Centre-UWA/qPCR_setup_pooling/README.md

 ### meta_to_plates() arguments

 - `metadata`: A path to an Excel file that contains your metadata.
 Make sure you have a 'samp_name' column with the unique identifiers for your samples.
 This is compatible with FAIRe formatted metadata.
+This also accepts multiple Excel files if you provide a vector of paths.
 - `input_file`: A path to an Excel file in the format explained below in the 'meta_to_plates() input' section.
 - `output_file`: The path for your output Excel file.
 - `assays`: A vector of assays.
 These should match the assay names found in the index file.